Financial-Times/o-cookie-message/README.md

 #### Events

-You may listen to two events that bubble out from the oCookieMessage DOM element:-
+You may listen to three events that bubble out from the oCookieMessage DOM element:-

-- `oCookieMessage.ready` is emitted when the component has finished initialising.
+- `oCookieMessage.view` is emitted when the component has finished initialising and is displayed in the window.
-- `oCookieMessage.accepted` is emitted when the user accepts the cookie message.
-It is not emitted if the user has already accepted cookies.
-This is intended to be used to allow developers to initialise their tracking logic once the user has given consent.
+- `oCookieMessage.act` is emitted when the user accepts cookies and gives consent.
+- `oCookieMessage.close` is emitted when the component is removed from the DOM.

 ### Sass